Annual Cohort Research Skills and Training Induction Event

 Attendance is compulsory, unless valid reasons for absences are given to the Programme Manager in advance.

-The GW4-CAT Induction for 2018 (Cohort II) will be held on September 4th-6th 2018 – one day at each of the partner institutions.
+The GW4-CAT Induction for 2019 (Cohort III) will be held on September 3rd – 5th 2019 – likely to be one day at each of the partner institutions.
 Lunch, transport costs between sites and accommodation reimbursement (if required) will be provided.

 Core and Specialist Research Training